lcdm-uiuc/info490-fa15/Week12/lesson1.md

 # Week 12 Lesson 1 #
-## Data Preparation ##
+## Relational Database ##

-In this lesson, you will learn how to work with large data files in an IPython Notebook.
-This includes dealign with emory issues, both with the IPython Kernel and general Python memory usage.
-You will learn how to control the size and data type of data being read into a Python program.
-Finally, you will learn how to use Pandas to compactly read in a data subset and subsequently write this data in a compact HDF format.
+In this lesson, you will start learning about data persistence techniques by using Python.
+First, you will review using basic file I/O to save Python data.
+Next, you will learn about Pickling, a Python technique for saving and restoring data  by using a custom Python format.
+Third, you will learn about relational databases, including the basic relational database concepts such as database roles and the ACID test.
+Finally you will learn about the SQLite database that we will use to demonstrate relational database concept in this course.

 ###Objectives ###
 By the end of this lesson, you will be able to:

-- Understand the importance of memory management.
-- Understand how to use the free command to determine the amount of available memory and swap memory for a running application.
-- Understand how to control the data type and subsetting of data being read into a Python program.
+- Understand the concept of pickling data.
-- Understand how to write data into a compact HDF format.
+- Understand relational database technology
+- Understand database roles.
+- Understand the ACID test.
+- Understand the basic concepts behind the Sqlite database

 ### Time Estimate ###